 - Pain or discomfort at the pin sites.

 - Clicking noises.

-Removal of halo
+Removal of Halo Neck Brace

 The halo should only be removed by a Certified professional with orders from the doctor.
 Once removed, the patient’s neck will feel very weak and unsteady.
 A cervical orthosis (neck collar) is utilized until the patient’s neck strength gradually returns.
 Do not return to sports or strenuous activities until doctor approves.